jeetmpatel1/Qumulo_Test/README.md

         -   If you want to change output filename, change ```public static final String FINAL_OUTPUT_FILE_NAME = OUTPUT_FILE_SPLITTER + "output";``` in ```SolutionConfig```.

 ### Restriction on Hackerrank to write Solution has impected on two problems
--   Showing a **Maintainable code** in One Single file is tough  from my perspective.
+-   ~~Showing a Maintainable code in One Single file is tough  from my perspective.
 Still i have tried to make all logical segreggations in different classes.
 Hope that helps.
 If you want properly maintainable code, source code in my email is seggregated in different files with proper packages structure.
-We can discuss how to improve it more.
+We can discuss how to improve it more.~~ This is now not applicable as i have provided source code in multiple files.
 -   Solution to this problem can be thought in different way too.
 Writing metedata within the part file.
 It can help with Faster processing.
 But pros and cons can be discussed.